 Thanks for your interest in becoming a Supplemental Instructor.
 We are excited to build the best and most successful program we possibly can for the students at Texas State University.
 We are looking for outgoing students who are interested in meeting lots of new people and don't mind speaking in front of a group.
 This is a great opportunity to make connections among Texas State faculty and staff and with your fellow students.
-Please read the following information about what is involved in becoming an SI, fill out your application, and return it along with a copy of your transcript to the Student Learning Assistance Center (SLAC, Alkek Library, Suite 411).
+Please read the following information about what is involved in becoming an SI, fill out your online application, and submit it along with an unofficial copy of your transcript by using the link below.

 I look forward to meeting you!